Q&A with Joel Adler

 Deadlines, deadlines, deadlines.
 Without deadlines or due dates I am immobile.
 It’s something I’ve carried with me since uni and even though I pull a lot less all-nighters than I did back in the BE lab, the pressure from knowing something needs to be done by a certain date is what drives me to stay organised and on top of things.

-Q. Do you have any advice for current or future UNSW Built Environment students?
+Q. Do you have any advice for current or future UNSW School of Built Environment students?

 No one knows what they are doing.
 It’s more about doing a lot of things until some of them feel right.
 I think being able to say yes as often as possible goes a long way.